umranyaman/Protein_prediction_notes/README.md

 3. Query Biological Databases using Biopython & web-scraping: This notebook shows how to programmatically query various biological databases using Biopython and web-scraping techniques.

+Note that this is an ongoing work and updates to the code and notebooks may occur.

 ## Usage

 To use this code, download the code and open the desired notebook in a Jupyter Notebook environment.
 Follow the instructions in each notebook to load transcript or protein sequences, query databases, and visualize results.